fedspendingtransparency/data-act-broker-backend/dataactvalidator/README.md

 ### Interfaces

-* `ErrorInterface`, `JobTrackerInterface`, `ValidationInterface` - These classes control communication with their respective databases
+* `ErrorInterface`, `JobTrackerInterface`, `ValidationInterface` - These classes control communication the database.
+They are designed to separate database interactions by logical function.
 * `InterfaceHolder` - Container that holds one interface for each database as a static variable to ensure that redundant connections are not created

 ### Scripts